Skip to content

 • Banking licenses in the EU, UK and USA.
 Adyen acts as its own acquiring bank, cutting out intermediary acquirers and their fees.
 Most payment processors rent access to banking rails.
 Adyen owns them.
 For high-volume operators this translates to lower interchange costs and faster settlement because there is one fewer party in the chain.

 • Interchange++ pricing transparency.
-You see exactly what Visa and Mastercard charge in interchange, what the scheme fees are, and what Adyen's markup is.
+You see what Visa and Mastercard charge in interchange, what the scheme fees are, and what Adyen's markup is.
 No bundled rate hiding the margin.
 At $5M+ monthly processing, this visibility lets you optimize costs by steering traffic to lower-interchange corridors and card types.

 • Broadest gambling license support in our database.
 MGA, UKGC, US state licenses, Australia, Canada and Brazil.
 If you operate across multiple regulated markets, one Adyen integration covers card acquiring in all of them.
 Most competitors support 3-4 gambling jurisdictions.